jaredpalmer/tsdx/README.md

 ### `tsdx test`

-This runs Jest v23.x in watch mode.
+This runs Jest v24.x in watch mode.
 See [https://jestjs.io](https://jestjs.io) for options.
-If you are trying to test a React component, you likely want to pass in `--env=jsdom` just like you do in Create React App.
+If you are using the React template, jest uses the flag `--env=jsdom` by default.

 ## Author